top of page

 23 October 2019: I just had my kidney stent removed this morning and The whole thing was covered in calcium deposits.
 Like white/grey stone residue.
 The consultant said in all his years of clinical practice he has never seen anyone make calcium as quickly as me.
 I feel that I’m blessed to have private cover, as that stent had only been in 4 days, and if it was in 6 weeks (NHS wait time) it would of had a huge rock on it, wouldn’t have come out and would have required more surgery.

 27 November 2019: Collected the Cinacalcet this morning, the hospital called, my calcium is up to 3.25 mmol/L despite 2 pamidronate infusions, and 3 litres of fluid last Thursday.
 Anyone feel like they are fighting a losing battle?
-Pamidronate Infusion no 3 this week now.
+Pamidronate Infusion no three this week now.

-03 January 2020: Good Morning, just a little update, I got my bloods back- Calcium 2.37 and PTH 0.6.
+03 January 2020: 'I got my bloods back: Calcium 2.37, PTH 0.6.
 If I’ve got tingly face, wrists and hands how many Rennies should I take?
 I ate some cheese but it didn’t do anything.
 I can’t drink milk.
 I didn’t see FP today, no medication, no instructions not even a phone number to call for advice.
-I’ve found some indigestion chews (800mg calcium carbonate) I’ve taken one but nothing happened as yet, I’m still fizzy.
+I’ve found some indigestion chews (800 mg calcium carbonate) I’ve taken one but nothing happened as yet, I’m still fizzy.'

-04 January 2019: After a really bad night, full migraine type pain inside my head & behind my eyes, pins & needles & shakes I was almost ready to go A&E. Amazon arrived with my supplements.
+04 January 2020: After a really bad night, full migraine type pain inside my head & behind my eyes, pins & needles & shakes I was almost ready to go A&E. Amazon arrived with my supplements.
 Took 3 calcium chews, 2 cocodamol, a migraine patch, and a magnesium salt bath I feel a little better.
 I emailed FP too, reassurance that the pain I’m in is normal at least.
 As always, couldn’t of done it without you guys.
 I wish I could say more than thank you

 28 March 2020: Hey guys, just a quick hello and update from me.
-I’m now 12 weeks post op.
+I’m now twelve weeks post op.
 I literally feel like a new person.
-I’ve had an iron transfusion, am now on B12 injections & my overactive thyroid following surgery has corrected itself.
-Anyone who doesn’t know me, I had really high calcium, 3.33 was my record, I was on pamidronate infusions/fluid infusions every other day.
-I had kidney stones, I couldn’t keep food/fluid down.
-I had one adenoma removed by Mr Palazzo on Jan 2.
+I’ve had an iron transfusion, am now on B12 injections, and my overactive thyroid following surgery has corrected itself.
 (PTH fell in surgery from 38 to 5).
-I can now eat without vomiting, I don’t wake up exhausted every day, the kidney pain is gone, I feel more like myself than I have in the last 10 years.
-I can’t tell you there was one morning where I woke up “better” it’s more of a gradual feeling.
-Hospital forgot to test PTH & calcium in my last 2 blood tests so I can’t update, but I got a calcium result back this week and it’s 2.42 which I think is pretty good!
+I can now eat without vomiting, I don’t wake up exhausted every day, the kidney pain is gone.

 Margaret Kressinger

-By 15 November 2018, her calcium was recorded at 2.85 and her PTH elevated at 19.1.
-She got her first appointment to see her surgeon, Tass Malik, in March 2019.
+In August 2018 she had a contrast CT scan and more bloods.
+She was offered medication to reduce her calcium.
+She said she wanted a cure, not a suppressant, and hoped surgery wouldn't be too long after the scan.
+By November, her calcium was 2.85, PTH 19.1.
+Her first appointment to see surgeon, Tass Malik, came in March 2019.
 After her appointment, she wrote 'what a super man, he's put me down for an op.
-As none showed on any of the scans I had, he's going to do a 3 hr op and search for them all.
+As nothing showed on any of the scans, he's going to do a three hour op and search for them all.
 I'll have to stay in overnight with a drain.
 About a 3-4 month wait as he's the only surgeon.
-Obviously, if he gets an influx of cancer patients they will be his top priority and it will take a bit longer but I'm happy with that, have put up with so much pain the last couple of years, what's a few months?
+Obviously, if he gets an influx of cancer patients they will be his top priority and it will take a bit longer but I'm happy with that.
+I have put up with so much pain the last couple of years, what's a few months?'

 Margaret gave us regular progress updates.
-She felt tired the first week and was experiencing muscle spasms in her neck.
-She wrote: 'I'm 9 days post surgery now and last night was the best night's sleep I've had in years, from 11 pm to 7 am with no waking for toilet or waking with a bad back.
-In fact, my body is feeling pretty good!'
-The middle photo below is Margaret 11 days post-op 'I'm beginning to feel more like me!
+She felt tired the first week and experienced muscle spasms in her neck.
+She wrote: 'I'm nine days post surgery now and last night was the best night's sleep I've had in years, from 11 pm to 7 am with no waking for the toilet or walking with a bad back.
+In fact, my body is feeling pretty good!
+I'm beginning to feel more like me!
 So good to wake up with no back pain'.

 Margaret%20Kressinger_edited.jpg